daavelar/localstack-ui/README.md

 - Create and manage SQS Queues
 - Create and manage SNS Topics
 - Send messages to SNS Topics
-- Create subscriptions to SNS Topics
+- Create subscriptions to SNS Topicsredi